The history of the Grand National can be traced back to the early 1800s, when the first official races were organised at Aintree.

 They provided the solid foundation on which Aintree’s revival was built.
 Today Aintree is owned and managed by Jockey Club Racecourses, one of 14 operated by The Jockey Club subsidiary.

-The 2014 Grand National boasted a seven-figure prize fund for the first time, which was replicated in 2015 and 2016.
+The 2014 Grand National boasted a seven-figure prize fund for the first time, which was replicated in the past three years.

 The Grand National is completely unscripted and totally captivating, steeped in a history of unpredictable winners and fabulous stories.
 The next chapter is ready to be written.